Choosing the right espresso machine can be tricky – so here’s our guide to everything you need to consider, including prices, features and quality.

-Single boiler machines traditionally come with internal water reservoirs, with no mains water connection option.
+Single boiler espresso machines traditionally come with internal water reservoirs, with no mains water connection option.
 These machines are the cheapest models you can get that are capable of pulling great espresso.
-The single boiler means that it takes time to learn how to pull the perfect shot.
-However, if you’re willing to experiment, they can be a great option, with low outlay.
+The single boiler means that it takes time to learn how to pull the perfect shot, but with the help of certain features in the latest machines, this is becoming much easier.

 Pros